open-iscsi/targetcli-fb/README.md

 A command shell for managing the Linux LIO kernel target
 --------------------------------------------------------
-targetcli-fb is a command-line interface for configuring the LIO generic SCSI target, present in 3.x Linux kernel versions.

-Compatible with both Python 2.7 and 3.x by using the python-six library.
+An administration shell for configuring iSCSI, FCoE, and other SCSI targets, using the TCM/LIO kernel target subsystem.
+FCoE users will also need to install and use fcoe-utils.

 targetcli-fb development
 ------------------------